 - We help to choose an apartment

 In 2021, Spain is planning to complete 80 000 new properties.
-However, the National Institute of Statistics estimates that 120 000 new properties are required per year to meet demand, while the Spanish Association of Developers and Builders estimates that between 120 000 and 150 000 properties must be built each year to meet housing demand by 2030.
-However, all of these estimates will be adjusted in response to the health crisis caused by the coronavirus.
+However, the National Institute of Statistics estimates that 120 000 new properties are required per year to meet demand, while the Spanish Association of Developers and Builders estimates that between 120 000 and 150 000 properties must be built each year to meet housing demands by 2030.
+However, all these estimates will be adjusted in response to the health crisis caused by the coronavirus.

 10 large construction companies operating in Spain:

-- Neinor Homes entered into a merger agreement with Quabit to create a large company with a land bank of 16 000 properties.
+- Neinor Homes entered into a merger with Quabit to create a large company with a land bank of 16 000 properties.
 Neinor properties are located in Madrid, Catalonia, the Balearic Islands, the Basque Country, Andalusia and the Valencian Community.
 Neinor completed 1 700 housing units last year and is planning to build 2 400 units this year.

 - Quabit.
 The current portfolio consists of 50 properties with a total of 4 245 apartments in various stages of implementation.
 It has merged with Neinor Homes.

-- Aedas Homes has over 140 properties under construction in Madrid, Alicante, Barcelona, Granada, Malaga, Mallorca, Pontevedra, Seville, Tarragona, Valladolid, Valencia and Zaragoza, over 7 000 properties and a land bank for the construction of 15 000 units.
+- Aedas Homes has over 140 properties under construction in Madrid, Alicante, Barcelona, Granada, Malaga, Mallorca, Pontevedra, Seville, Tarragona, Valladolid, Valencia and Zaragoza; over 7 000 properties and a land bank for the construction of 15 000 units.
 Aedas Homes is controlled by the Castlelake Foundation.
 The company, led by David Martinez, is planning to complete 2 400 properties in 2021.

-- Metrovacesa has a large land bank for 36 000 properties, as well as properties in 31 northern provinces, Catalonia, the Balearic Islands, Levante and Andalusia.
+- Metrovacesa has a large land bank for 36 000 properties as well as properties in 31 northern provinces, Catalonia, the Balearic Islands, Levante and Andalusia.
 The company currently has 5 406 properties, 88 are at the stage of commercialization and another 3 639 are under construction.
 Metrovacesa is planning to complete 4 000 objects in 2021.

-- Amenabar has 3 500 units in approximately 60 objects.
-The company appeared in the 80s in the Basque Country, headed by Luis Amenabar and is a family business without the participation of large funds.
+- Amenabar has 3 500 units in approximately 60 spaces.
+The company appeared in the 80s in the Basque Country headed by Luis Amenabar and is a family business without the participation of large funds.
 The main housing markets in the community are Madrid, Barcelona, Malaga, Navarra and La Rioja.
 In 2020, it commissioned 1 706 objects and is planning to commission about 1 250 units this year.